According to Pedometer app, I walked the most steps in my Chinese trips:

 I started for what I thought the Sichuan side of the town, but couldn’t find the Hui mosque.
 Then I bought the entrance ticket for Sertri Gompa aka Dacanglangmu Saichisi.

 Luckily, because I didn’t know the direction well enough, I guessed I should do what others do.
 Turned out I was at the northern side (Gansu side).
-I sought for the sky burial site after I left my companions because they either went the other way or were slow.
+I sought for the sky burial site after my companions split up to explore the surroundings by themselves.
 I saw people walking to the hill side, so I followed them.
 After a while, I stopped near a school and some Chinese women spoke to me.
 I could barely answer them, but they thought I spoke Chinese so well.
 However, I barely understood what they said because they used some local dialect.
 From their outfits, I thought they must be tourists from the countryside.

 Surprisingly, I met the best English speaking person of China on the hill here where she happily told me I needed to walk up the way she went down to reach the Tibetan sky burial site.
 She also added that there were big birds and almost no people at the site now.
 Then I continued and saw only yaks.
 I was surprised again when I saw cars driving up to the burial site.
 Seemed like those people came from a different road and didn’t see the monastery.
 I walked around the site for a while, took some photos and videos.

-After getting down the hill, my team joined me and we went to a crowded restaurant for lunch.
+I’ve never seen such a busy town like Langmusi in this Aba Prefecture.
+Though it seemed like a favorite tourist spot, it still attracted my attention.
+After getting down the hill, my team joined me, and we went to a crowded restaurant for lunch.
 The wonton soup was good, but I still preferred the dry wonton in Zoigê.

 Wading through the stream, some horse keepers talked to me.
 They tried to get me on a horse trekking but I told them I was afraid of horses.
 (Actually I didn’t like riding on animals).
 He told me the valley would lead to a meadow.
 Two companions found me while I was slowing down so I decided to go back.
 The meadow was a little disappointed because the scene was nothing unique at this time of the year.